DESIGNER: Design-Logic-Guided Multidisciplinary Data Synthesis for LLM Reasoning: Design-Logic-Guided Data Synthesis

 \subsection{Response Synthesis}

 To demonstrate that our synthesized questions can effectively elicit and transfer the long CoT capabilities of a reasoning model and improve the performance of models trained on this data, we employ Qwen3-235B-A22B-Thinking-2507-FP8 to generate a corresponding long CoT response for each synthesized question.
 These question-response pairs are then used for supervised fine-tuning (SFT).
+However, response generation is not the primary focus of this work.
+Our objective is to synthesize high-quality multidisciplinary questions.
+As Albert Einstein noted, \textit{``The formulation of a problem is often more essential than its solution.''} Given high-quality questions, responses can be generated by any model, including more powerful future models capable of achieving higher accuracy.